MUSA611-CPLN692-spring2020/MUSA611-CPLN692-week-10/assignment/README.md

 would you plan/like to use?
 If the data you'll be working with isn't already stored in a way that you can use, how will you be storing your data?

+* I acquired the grocery locations from OpenData Philly and OpenStreetMap API in Python.
+I organized those data into a GeoJSON file and uploaded to my GitHub.
+I plan to use jQuery to acquire them, but if it cause trouble, I may simply store them in local folder.

 ## Technologies used

 Which technologies covered in class (or discovered on your own!) do you